 Obtaining a PCard is a privilege based on trust that the card will be used in a responsible and appropriate manner.
 If a University employee is in a position to obligate the University, that employee is entrusted with the responsibility of protecting the University from harm.
 Fraudulent or intentional misuse of the card will result in revocation of the card, personnel actions against the Cardholder, and/or possible criminal charges.
 Therefore, in order to obtain a PCard, an applicant must first attend a training session.

 As the Coordinator is conducting Compliance Assessments, the Cardholders will receive written notice if any violations have been discovered.
 Failure to comply delays posting to the general ledger.
-In the event any infractions or discrepancies are found, the Cardholder will have three (3) business days to supply corrected, complete information.
-Inability to supply necessary or complete documentation within the timeframe allotted WILL result in card suspension or cancellation.

 Non-Compliance Penalties and Card Termination